a0x8o/flink/docs/ops/config.md

 - `classloader.resolve-order`: Whether Flink should use a child-first `ClassLoader` when loading user-code classes or a parent-first `ClassLoader`.
 Can be one of `parent-first` or `child-first`. (default: `child-first`)

+- `classloader.parent-first-patterns`: A (semicolon-separated) list of patterns that specifies which classes should always be resolved through the parent `ClassLoader` first.
+A pattern is a simple prefix that is checked against the fully qualified class name.
+By default, this is set to `java.;org.apache.flink.;javax.annotation;org.slf4j;org.apache.log4j;org.apache.logging.log4j;ch.qos.logback`.
+If you want to change this setting you have to make sure to also include the default patterns in your list of patterns if you want to keep that default behaviour.

 ## Advanced Options

 ### Compute